-As required by regulatory Colleges, personal health information is retained for at least ten (10) years after a student's 18th birthday, or ten years past the last contact with the student.
+As required by regulatory Colleges personal health information is retained for a heast ten (20) years after a student's 18th birthday, or ten years past the last contact with the student.
 Files (paper and electronic) are then destroyed to maximize privacy and security.

-You Can Look At Your Child's Records:
+You Can Look At Your Child's Records

-Access to your children's personal health information is available on request.
-In only a few exceptional instances is access restricted.
-Request for access to personal health information should be made directly to the psychologist, psychological associate, speech language pathologist or social worker who collected the information.
-If this individual is unavailable or no longer employed with the Algonquin and Lakeshore Catholic District School Board, the request should be made to: The Freedom of Information Officer
+Access your childre personal est. In only a few information s available on r nstances is access restricted. personal health ccess information be ade directly to the psychologist, psychological associate, speech language pathologist or social worker who llected the ormation.
+If this individual is no longer employed with the

+Algonquin and Lakeshore Catholic District School Board, the request should be made to:

+The Freedom of Information Officer